bshongwe/alx-backend-storage/0x00-MySQL_Advanced/README.md

 ### Task 4.
 Buy buy buy 💳
 **Description**: Create a trigger to decrease item quantity after adding a new order</br>
-Write a SQL script that creates a trigger that decreases the quantity of an item after adding a new order.</br>
 Quantity in the table `items` can be negative.</br>
 <b>Context:</b> <i>Updating multiple tables for one action from your application can generate issue: network disconnection, crash, etc… to keep your data in a good shape, let MySQL do it for you!</i>
 <br></br>

 ### Task 5.
 Email validation to sent 📧
 **Description**: Create a trigger to reset `valid_email` attribute only when email has changed</br>
-Write a SQL script that creates a trigger that resets the attribute `valid_email` only when the `email` has been changed.</br>
 <b>Context:</b> <i>Nothing related to MySQL, but perfect for user email validation - distribute the logic to the database itself!</i>
 <br></br>

 ### Task 6.
 Add bonus 🎉
 **Description**: Create a stored procedure `AddBonus` to add a new correction for a student</br>
-Write a SQL script that creates a stored procedure AddBonus that adds a new correction for a student.</br>
 <b>Requirements:</b>
 -	Procedure AddBonus is taking 3 inputs (in this order):
 	-	`user_id`, a `users.id` value (you can assume `user_id` is linked to an existing users)